 I’ve been asked to explore alternatives to medications such as Concerta and Ritalin.
 Below I will share some basics that can help both adults and children with ADHD.

-Much contemporary literature suggests that ADHD is characterized by insufficient circulating dopamine in the brain and pharmaceuticals like Methylphenidate (Ritalin, Concerta) which is essentially a dopamine reuptake inhibitor will very specifically address this issue and in some cases provide some remarkable and even life changing effects in terms of motivation, focus and the ability to get tasks done that seemed impossible before.
+Much contemporary literature suggests that ADHD is characterized by insufficient circulating dopamine in the brain and pharmaceuticals like Methylphenidate (Ritalin, Concerta) which essentially increases circulating dopamine will very specifically address this issue and in some cases provide some remarkable and even life changing effects in terms of motivation, focus and the ability to get tasks done that seemed impossible before.
 There is no doubt, these medications are effective but as with many engineered and synthesized chemicals there are side effects.
 So there is almost always a trade-off.

 Is there an alternative?